Report an Error

 ATI Radeon DDR

-Being a single-slot card, its power draw is rated at 23 W maximum.
+Being a single-slot card, the ATI Radeon DDR does not require any additional power connector, its power draw is rated at 23 W maximum.
 Display outputs include: 1x VGA.
 Radeon DDR is connected to the rest of the system using an AGP 4x interface.

 ||Apr 1st, 2000